 Research shows omega-3 fatty acids reduce inflammation and may reduce the risk of chronic diseases such as heart disease, cancer, and arthritis – conditions that often have a high inflammatory process at their root.
 But most impressive is the research that confirms Omega-3’s benefits on the brain.

-The modern American diet is typically low in Omega-3 and high in Omega-6 fatty acids (another form of polyunsaturated fatty acid).
-Too much Omega-6 causes inflammation, but interestingly enough, too much Omega-3 can also be bad; it’s all about keeping the ratio of Omega-3 to Omega-6 in check.
+The modern American diet is typically low in Omega-3 and high in Omega-6 fatty acids, another form of polyunsaturated fatty acid found in some vegetable oils (like corn, soybean, and cottonseed oils), nuts and seeds.
+Too much Omega-6 causes inflammation; therefore, avoiding processed foods that contain them is important.
+Interestingly, too much Omega-3 can also be bad; it’s all about keeping the ratio of Omega-3 to Omega-6 in check.

 When diets don’t meet the mark, supplementation may be recommended, but should always be done under the supervision of a doctor and dietitian for these reasons: